jrsingleton/jrsingleton.github.io/essays/wouldyourather.md

 While considering how you would react, it may help to imagine the ripple effect your decision may make.
 In [Schrodinger's cat thought experiment](https://news.berkeley.edu/2014/07/30/watching-schrodingers-cat-die/), the cat is both dead and alive at the same time while it is in the box, but when you open the box, you kill the cat.
-Following the same logic, since you don’t know if the wife is cheating or not, you may “kill the cat” by telling your friend.
+Following the same logic, since you don’t know if your friends wife being unfaithful or not, you may “kill the cat” by telling your friend.
 But what if not telling your friend leads to worse heartache down the line?
-Perhaps the idea that something does not exist if you don't profess it, has hubris.
+Perhaps there is hubris in the idea that something does not exist if you don't profess it.
 Nevertheless, this is a very sticky moral dilemma; there are pros and cons for each choice.
 The choice and reasoning you ultimately decide on demonstrates your sense of ethics.
 If you follow the Association for Computing Machinery [Code of Ethics](https://www.acm.org/code-of-ethics), you may decide to tell your friend because you value